lsh-cloud/Customer-Retention-Intelligence/README.md

 ## Data Source

 - The dataset for this project comes from https://www.kaggle.com/datasets/blastchar/telco-customer-churn.
-- The dataset contains information about customers from a fictonal telecommunications company Telcom, including demographics, contract type and billing.
+- The dataset contains information about customers from a fictonal telecommunications company Telco, including demographics, contract type and billing.